 The analysis of the internal structure revealed a similar distribution of cytoarchitectonically relevant features among both CNNs trained to segment cortical areas hOc1 and hOc2.
 We detected first, second and third level filter activations in the hOc1 and hOc2 CNNs.
-First level filter activations were found on superficial network layactivations in deeper network layers (Table 1).
-Thus, filter activations on intermediate and third level filter activations in deeper network layers (Table 1).
+First level filter activations were found on superficial network layers in the hOc1 and hOc2 CNNs, followed by second level filter activations on intermediate and third level filter activations in deeper network layers (Table 1).
 Thus, filter activations appeared in a similar successive manner within both CNNs.
 The most striking difference between the hOc1 and hOc2 CNNs constituted the internetwork quality of second level filter activations, which is described in more detail in the following sections.

 Cytoarchitectonic features of cortical areas on the cellular and laminar level.
 First level filter activations were found on network layers one to six in the contracting branches of the hOc1 and hOc2 CNNs.
 In total, we found ten of them in the hOc1 CNN and 19 in the hOc2 CNN.
-They mainly responded to cell bod-ies in the cortex.
+They mainly responded to cell bodies in the cortex.
 When comparing the first level filter activations to the histologically stained validation section (Fig. 5a), cell-related properties of the histological image appear reflected in the filter activations.
 Examples for such correspondences are the cell-dense cortical layer IVc of area hOc1 (Fig. 5a) and large pyramidal cells in cortical layer IIIc of area hOc2 (Fig. 5b).
-In general, the first level filter activations did not sho consistent vari ations.
+In general, the first level filter activations did not show consistent variations.

 Second level filter activations occurred on network layers five to ten in the contracting branch of the hOc1 CNN, as well as five, seven, eight, nine and ten of the hOc2 CNN.
-In total, we found 45 in the hOc1 and 17 in the CNN, as well as nive, seven, eight, mue and ten of the hOC2 CNN.
-In total, we found 45 in the hOC1 and 1/ in the hOC2 CNN.
-A superimposition of a second level filter activation from the hOC1 CNN on histological data shows locally restricted activations within bounds of cell-densely packed cortical layers III, IVa, IVc and VI (Fig. 6a).
+In total, we found 45 in the hOc1 and 17 in the hOc2 CNN.
+A superimposition of a second level filter activation from the hOc1 CNN on histological data shows locally restricted activations within bounds of cell-densely packed cortical layers III, IVa, IVc and VI (Fig. 6a).
 In general, the 45 filter activations revealed only little variations in the strength of activations in cortical layer III.
 Cell-dense cortical layers IVa, IVc and VI showed consistently high activations.
 No second level filter activations responding to cell-sparse layers of the cortex were found in the hOc1 CNN.